Breast Cancer Prevention (cont.)

 multiply without restraint.
 The cells that divide and multiply without restraint

 enlarge (forming a tumor) and can also invade adjacent tissues and organs.
-These
+Sometimes these

 cells can further break away and migrate to distant parts of the body in a